effector/effector/src/content/docs/en/api/effector/attach.md

 :::info{title="since"}
 Available since [effector 20.13.0](https://changelog.effector.dev/#effector-20-13-0).

-Since [effector 22.4.0](https://changelog.effector.dev/#effector-encke-22-4-0), it is available to check whether effect is created via `attach` method — [`is.attached`](/en/api/effector/is#is-attached).
+Since [effector 22.4.0](https://changelog.effector.dev/#effector-encke-22-4-0), it is available to check whether effect is created via `attach` method — [is.attached](/en/api/effector/is#is-attached).
 :::

 Creates new [effects](/en/api/effector/Effect) based on the other effects, [stores](/en/api/effector/Store).
-Allows to map params and handle errors.
+Allows mapping params and handling errors.

 Use cases: declarative way to pass values from stores to effects and argument preprocessing.
 Most useful case is `attach({ source, async effect })`.

 :::tip
-The attached effects are the same first-class-citizens as the regular effects made by [`createEffect`](/en/api/effector/createEffect).
+The attached effects are the same first-class-citizens as the regular effects made by [createEffect](/en/api/effector/createEffect).
 You should place them in the same files as regular effects, also you can use the same naming strategy.
 :::

 ## `attach({effect})` {#attach-effect}